SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 		thenCollect: [ :each | each selector ]
 ```

-Then we can redefine the method `performTest` to example the method on the class itself.
+Then we can redefine the method `performTest` to execute the example method on the class itself.

 ```
 HiExamplesTest >> performTest
  	example := self class classWithExamplesToTest perform: testSelector asSymbol
 ```

+What you can see is that with a couple of methods, we can extend SUnit to support alternative ways to define and execute tests.
+No need for several tenths of classes as in some solutions.

 ### Inheriting TestCase